Skip to main content

 Your residency classification is based upon information from your application — documentation of your Florida residency may be required.
 If you have already attended UCF as an undergraduate student and wish to reclassify your residency for tuition purposes, please visit the registrar’s office website for information on residency reclassification.

 We suggest contacting your school(s) individually to determine how they send transcripts.
-Undergraduate Admissions can accept official transcripts through U.S. mail or electronically when sent directly from your institution through a secure delivery service.
+The Office of Undergraduate Admissions can accept official transcripts through U.S. mail or electronically when sent directly from your school through a secure delivery service.

 Electronic transcripts can only be accepted as official if they are delivered through one of the following approved transcript service providers: